xefonon/BandwidthExtensionRIRs/README.md

 Usage
 --------------------

+To create a conda environment with the required dependencies, run the following command in your terminal:

+`conda env create -f environment.yml`

 To train the models, you must first generate the synthetic data.
 This can be done by running the following command in the terminal: